 This site features a playful beach and a relaxing sunset view - it's the best of both worlds for socializing and rejuvenating alike!
-Paddle up the Willow River to float under one of two suspension bridges along the coast.
+Paddle up the Willow River to float under one of two suspension bridges that are part of the Coastal Hiking Trail.